Manifold vacuum: Manifold vacuum in diesel engines

 Many diesel engines do not have butterfly valve throttles.
 The manifold is connected directly to the air intake and the only suction created is that caused by the descending piston with no venturi to increase it, and the engine power is controlled by varying the amount of fuel that is injected into the cylinder by a fuel injection system.
 This assists in making diesels much more efficient than petrol engines.

-If vacuum is required (vehicles that can be fitted with both petrol and diesel engines often have systems requiring it), a butterfly valve connected to the throttle can be fitted to the manifold.
+If vacuum is required (vehicles that are available with either petrol and diesel engines often have systems requiring it), a butterfly valve connected to the throttle can be fitted to the manifold.
 This reduces efficiency and is still not as effective as it is not connected to a venturi.
 Since low-pressure is only created on the overrun (such as when descending hills with a closed throttle), not over a wide range of situations as in a petrol engine, a vacuum tank is fitted.

 Most diesel engines now have a separate vacuum pump ("exhauster") fitted to provide vacuum at all times, at all engine speeds.

 Many new BMW petrol engines do not use a throttle in normal running, but instead use "Valvetronic" variable-lift intake valves to control the amount of air entering the engine.
 Like a diesel engine, manifold vacuum is practically non-existent in these engines and a different source must be utilised to power the brake servo.